jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 ### August 2015 to October 2018
 Noticing the potential to apply machine learning and data science to SB&G's vast amounts of customer and transactional data, I set up from scratch and led the Data Science team, one of the real success stories in SBG's ascent to become the UKs leading online bookmaker.

-By championing the formation of a multi-diciplined team of data scientists, engineers and testers, and establishing a culture of empowerment, teamwork and autonomy of decision making, I've overseen the delivery of 80+ predictive models running in automation and at scale on Hadoop.
+By championing the formation of a multi-disciplined team of data scientists, engineers and testers, and establishing a culture of empowerment, teamwork and autonomy of decision making, I've overseen the delivery of 80+ predictive models running in automation and at scale on Hadoop.
 These models now deliver in excess of £4M incremental revenue to the business p/a.

 Whilst Head of Data Science I...
 * Introduced the business to the potential of predictive modelling, machine learning and player segmentation